coast-team/sigver/README.md

 message Content {
   uint32 id = 1; // Peer id to route data to.
-  bool unsubscribe = 2; // Forward last data and unsubscribe from the peer bytes data = 3; // Any data sent by the peer
+  bool lastData = 2; // Indicates that this is the last data to be forwarded bytes data = 3; // Any data sent by the peer
 }